valryon/valryon.github.io/_posts/2013-03-21-first-month-first-projects.md

 ## A video game quiz

-This game is an origina lcreation from [Laurent Brossard](http://rednalhgih.com/), who was looking for developers for a mobile version.
+This game is an original creation from [Laurent Brossard](http://rednalhgih.com/), who was looking for developers for a mobile version.

 We are creating an iOS (for now) version of the [KoiKouKesse](http://koikoukesse.fr.st/).
 It is a fast and simple quiz game.
 We are adding a multiplayer versus mode and some cool stuff.